 Document is still the active

-document of browsing context C. However, since it is nested through the
+document of browsing context C. However, since C's container document is the

-A browsing context that is a nested browsing context can be put into
+A child browsing context can be put into a delaying

 Document is created.